Bar Issi

 Opening hours: Wed-Sun 5-10pm

 What is it?
-Classic comfort food with modern twists in a lively scene within Palm Springs’ Uptown Design District.
+Hearty comfort food with modern twists in a lively scene within Palm Springs’ Uptown Design District.

-Why we love it: The sidewalk patio is always a bustling scene at Trio, where diners can people-watch as passersby browse the surrounding boutiques.
-Kick the meal off with their house-made white cheddar biscuits or bacon-wrapped local dates, then move on to a pasta dish like in-house-made spaghetti and meatballs, followed by either steak frites or a braised short rib drizzled with tasty sauces.
+Why we love it: The sidewalk patio is always a bustling scene at Trio, where diners can people-watch the passersby browsing surrounding boutiques.
+Kick the meal off with their house-made white cheddar biscuits or bacon-wrapped local dates before moving on to a pasta dish like spaghetti & meatball that’s made in-house, followed by either steak frites or a braised short rib that is drizzled with tasty sauces.
 We’re partial to the chocolate sticky toffee cake, but their sweet potato cheesecake is a decidedly unique dessert.
 Note that the menu changes frequently according to what’s in season and available from local purveyors.
 Happy hour is served from 4-6pm daily and all night on Tuesdays in the bar and patio.

 Time Out tip: Diners flock here on Sundays in particular for the prime rib special that’s served with mashed potatoes, seasonal veggies, horseradish and jus—but count on it selling out quickly.